langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 See the [API Reference](../reference/api_ref.md) for how to create streaming runs.

 ### Human-in-the-Loop
 There are many occasions where the graph cannot run completely autonomously.
 For instance, the user might need to input some additional arguments to a function call, or select the next edge for the graph to continue on.
-In these instances, we need to insert some human in the loop interaction, which you can learn about in [this how-to](../how_tos/cloud_examples/human-in-the-loop_cloud).
+In these instances, we need to insert some human in the loop interaction, which you can learn about in the [human in the loop how-tos](../how-tos/cloud_examples/human_in_the_loop_breakpoint).

 ### Double Texting
 Many times users might interact with your graph in unintended ways.
 For instance, a user may send one message and before the graph has finished running send a second message.
-To solve this issue of "double-texting" (i.e. prompting the graph a second time before the first run has finished), Langgraph has provided four different solutions, all of which are covered in the [Double Texting how-tos](../how_tos/cloud_examples/interrupt_concurrent/).
+To solve this issue of "double-texting" (i.e. prompting the graph a second time before the first run has finished), Langgraph has provided four different solutions, all of which are covered in the [Double Texting how-tos](../how-tos/cloud_examples/interrupt_concurrent/).
 These options are:

 - `reject`: This is the simplest option, this just rejects any follow up runs and does not allow double texting.
 - `enqueue`: This is a relatively simple option which continues the first run until it completes the whole run, then sends the new input as a separate run.